canalplus/rx-player/doc/why_typescript.md

 ## What we have done ###########################################################

-When we began to really consider switching the source to TypeScript, we set one goal before the release: The whole Rx-Player should work under TypeScript's "strict" mode, and the code should look enough like idiomatic TypeScript to be presented as a _TypeScript project_ (and not as a _ported JavaScript_ one).
+When we began to really consider switching the source to TypeScript, we set one goal before the release: The whole RxPlayer should work under TypeScript's "strict" mode, and the code should look enough like idiomatic TypeScript to be presented as a _TypeScript project_ (and not as a _ported JavaScript_ one).